 Audience: Suitable for all users, with a focus on engineers, developers, IT professionals, students and researchers.

-This course is ideal for those looking to understand the basics of how parallel computing technologies, such as MPI and OpenMP, can improve code performance.
+This course was ideal for those looking to understand the basics of how parallel computing technologies, such as MPI and OpenMP, can improve code performance.

 Location: Online via Zoom

-Description: This is an introductory course designed for engineers, developers, IT professionals, students, and researchers looking to enhance code performance using parallel computing.
-Participants will learn fundamental concepts of High-Performance Computing (HPC), with a focus on shared and distributed memory parallelism.
-The course covers OpenMP for shared memory parallelism and MPI for distributed memory computing, introducing both single-node and multi-node parallel techniques, respectively.
-Additionally, participants will gain insights into accessing Greek and European supercomputers for research and development.
-No prior HPC experience is required, but basic programming knowledge (C, C++, or Fortran) is recommended.
+Description: This was an introductory course designed for engineers, developers, IT professionals, students, and researchers looking to enhance code performance using parallel computing.
+Participants learned fundamental concepts of High-Performance Computing (HPC), with a focus on shared and distributed memory parallelism.
+The course covered OpenMP for shared memory parallelism and MPI for distributed memory computing, introducing both single-node and multi-node parallel techniques, respectively.
+Additionally, participants gained insights into accessing Greek and European supercomputers for research and development.
+No prior HPC experience was required, but basic programming knowledge (C, C++, or Fortran) was recommended.

 Objectives: